DinMo

 • "Data": Emphasises the importance of data, from collection to activation.

-Since 2013, interest in CDPs has greatly increased, and the topic remains relevant today.
+Since 2013, interest in CDPs has grown significantly, and the topic remains relevant today.

 💡 Although the explosion of the "MarTech" landscape from 2013 to 2020 closely associated them with marketing use cases, the scope of CDPs extends to all customer-related functions (sales, support, CRM, etc. - and obviously marketing).

-Platforms for managing customer data have been in existence for a while, but they have significantly evolved over time.
+Platforms for managing customer data have existed for some time, but they have significantly evolved over time.
 Initially, some CRM providers created connectors with major media activation tools, and some DMPs began including first-party data.

 1. CRM